Pratikm765/DSA/Topics-Checklist/Slow-Fast-Pointer.md

 Return:

-slow
+return slow;

 Complexity

-Time:  O(n)
+* Time: O(n)
-Space: O(1)
+* Space: O(1)
+* Input array is not modified

 Pattern

 Array
   ↓
 Treat values as next pointers
   ↓
 Cycle
   ↓
 Floyd
+  ↓
+Cycle entrance
+  ↓
+Duplicate

-This is a very important pattern-recognition problem.
+This is one of the most important pattern-recognition problems.

 ⸻

-7. Problem 5 — Remove Nth Node From End
+8. Remove Nth Node From End

-Key idea

-Create a distance of n between two pointers.

-fast
-  ↓
+Problem

+Given:

 1 → 2 → 3 → 4 → 5

-↑
-slow
+Remove the 2nd node from the end:

+1 → 2 → 3 → 5

+⸻

+Key Idea

+Maintain a fixed distance of n between two pointers.

+slow ←──── n nodes ────→ fast

-Move fast ahead by n.
+Move fast ahead by n nodes.

 Then move both together.